'Huge Mistake': Changing Exercises Too Often for Muscle Growth

 But how often should you change your exercises?
 Should you vary them a lot, or stick with a few?

-After all, olympic weightlifters and powerlifters build a lot of muscle performing mostly the same exercises over and over.
+After all, Olympic weightlifters and powerlifters build a lot of muscle performing mostly the same exercises over and over.

-Let’s see what the science says.
+Good advice?
+Let’s see what the science and other experts say.

 Science on changing exercises and building muscle